-With regard to drugs, the ABOR Student Code of Conduct states that the following conduct is not acceptable on campus: Unauthorized use, sale, possession, or distribution of any controlled substance or illegal drug or possession of drug paraphernalia that would violate the law.
-The Standards of Residence state "the possession, use, sale, manufacture/ cultivation, or provision of any type of illegal drugs (barbiturates, opiates, marijuana, amphetamines, hallucinogens, etc.) or aiding in the use of such are not permitted in residence halls and are violations of the statutes of the State of Arizona."
+Regarding drugs, the ABOR Student Code of Conduct states that the following conduct is not acceptable on campus: Unauthorized use, sale, possession, or distribution of any controlled substance or illegal drug or possession of drug paraphernalia that would violate the law.
+Arizona and federal law and university policies prohibit the possession, use, sale, manufacture, cultivation, or provision of illegal drugs, including without limitation, barbiturates, opiates, amphetamines, and hallucinogens.
+All illegal drugs, including unlawfully obtained prescription medicines, are prohibited on university property, including all Campus Living Communities.
+University policies and federal law prohibit the use, possession, or cultivation of marijuana, including medical marijuana, on university property, including in all Campus Living Communities.
+This prohibition also applies to those who possess a medical marijuana card.